g1245/fms90/README.md

 Hi!
 Welcome!

-I'm @fms90, Developer from Brazil.
+I'm @fms90, developer from Brazil.

 I like to feel when my activities help to reduce flows, optimize processes and increase productivity.